UVVM/UVVM/doc/source/vvc_framework.rst

 ==================================================================================================================================

     #.
 Use the script vvc_generator located in the *uvvm_vvc_framework/script/vvc_generator/* to generate a new VVC.
 Notice that
-       the name length is limited by C_LOG_SCOPE_WIDTH (default =20) in *uvvm_util/src/adaptations_pkg.vhd*
+       the name length is limited by C_MAX_VVC_NAME_LENGTH (default 20) in *uvvm_util/src/adaptations_pkg.vhd*.
+See :ref:`vvc_generator_script` for a guide on running the script.
     #.
-Then see comments in the code for where to make required changes.
+Then see comments in the code marked with <USER_INPUT> for where to make required changes.
     #.
 If the new VVC uses multiple channels other than TX and RX, modify the t_channel type under *uvvm_util/src/adaptations_pkg.vhd*
     #.
 See this guide for an explanation to all the various sections you need to evaluate or modify - file by file.

 Dependent and independent source
 ==================================================================================================================================
-One of the key concepts of the UVVM VVC Framework is the compilation strategy, and how some packages in the UVVM VVC Framework directory are compiled into each of the individual VVC libraries.
+One of the key concepts of the VVC Framework is the compilation strategy, and how some packages in the VVC Framework directory are compiled into each of the individual VVC libraries.
 To avoid confusion about this for future VVC designers, the VVC dependent and VVC independent sources have been marked and split into two source directories: